How to Stay Relevant as a Seafood Pioneer

 This was followed by discussions around specific goals, methods and tools, mapping out the responsibility of the innovation unit itself, as well as the involvement of and expectations to the yearly participants of the innovation class.

-To ensure that future-driven development spans Lerøy as a group, and not just designated to the innovation unit, the innovation class was set up as an iterative innovation process centered around “learning by doing”.
-It is an approach developed where participants explore new insights, future scenarios, hypotheses and ideas to provide Lerøy competitive advantage in a changing world.
+To ensure that future-driven development spans Lerøy as a group, and not just designated to the innovation unit, the innovation class was set up as an iterative innovation process centered around “learning-by-doing”: An approach where participants explore new insights, future scenarios, hypotheses and ideas to provide Lerøy competitive advantage in a changing world.

 Facts

 Lerøy has set out to reach specific sustainability targets within this decade.
-Among other things, reducing their food waste and food waste to the level from 2019 by 50% within 2024 and reducing their CO2 emissions by 46% by 2030.
+Among other things: reducing their food waste and food waste to the level from 2019 by 50% within 2024, and reducing their CO2 emissions by 46% by 2030.
 Projects such as Lerøy Ocean Harvest, cultivating kelp and mussels, are important investments in reaching said goals.

-The result
+The Result

 With expected results such as an increased ability to achieve sustainability goals and a stronger internal innovation culture comes a more defined position for Lerøy in the global seafood market.